+The DSL is also a Prevent lead and is trained to offer advice and support to employees.
 The School is equipped to identify children who may be vulnerable to radicalization or extremism.
 We monitor students who might be at risk.
-If a student is identified, they are referred to a member of the safeguarding team.
-If the concern escalated after appropriate interventions at the school and family level, the designated safeguarding lead would be notified and they may decide to refer the case to Channel, the multi-agency panel in the Tri-borough dedicated to preventing radicalization and extremism.
+If a student is identified as at risk, they are referred to a member of the safeguarding team.
+If the concern escalates after appropriate interventions at the school and family level, the DSL will be notified and they may decide to refer the case to Channel, the multi-agency panel in the Tri-borough area that is dedicated to preventing radicalization and extremism.